NYUAD-IM/artintel/WeeklySchedule.md

 - **Watch** [ml5.js: Image Classification with MobileNet](https://www.youtube.com/watch?v=yNkAuWz5lnY)
 - **Read** [Hello ml5.js - A gentle introduction to ml5](https://learn.ml5js.org/#/tutorials/hello-ml5)
 - **Create** An interactive ml5.js sketch (using the p5 editor or your own editor) that uses the webcam, uploaded image from the user, user-entered text, or other user interaction to do something interesting.
 You can start from one of the ml5.js examples and modify it for your own use.
-- **Write** a paragraph of text explaining your sketch and add the link to your sketch and description to the [Google doc](https://docs.google.com/document/d/1w8jeIuuJKWnsXEtVGnN12yoCLtXhg_nX-Q1M7Ld6OuI/edit?usp=sharing)
+- **Write** a paragraph of text explaining your sketch and add the link to your sketch and description to the [Readings Doc](https://docs.google.com/document/d/1MWwb1x4ylSdiikkB_WQlyuZd_ytVueZV2hIFopOc5_w/edit?usp=sharing)

 ## <a name="week12"></a>Week 12 - Interactive Applications